emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 # Second Floor
 ## Area 6 - Upper Hall
-* Oil lamps on all 4 corners of the room, portrait of the Dursts above the mantle ()
+* Oil lamps on all 4 corners of the room
+* Portrait of the Dursts above the mantle and Elizabeth is giving Walter a dirty look.
+* Some suits of armor
+* Carvings of dancing children in the doors, **DC 12 Perception** reveals the children aren't playing, they're fighting off bats
+* Cold draft comes down the red marble